TobySalusky/edit/README.md

 * `test_resource/`     - used for the runtime-created .dlls for hot-reloading :D
 * `build/`             - cmake build files for both src & test_src
 * `build/edit.exe`     - the actual executable we create!
 ---
+## WARNING - BELOW GUIDE IS OUTDATED
+(platform support is highly limited ATM, will try to get multiplatform demos/executables working for the next checkpoint)

+---

 ## Guide: Getting Proper C Environment setup!